918benjamin/ls_rb120/lesson_6/TTT_README.md

 Then, use this method in the TTT game when prompting the user to mark a square.

+Notes:
+  - Decided to implement this #joinor method within the Joinable module for reuse later as needed and to fit with the OO paradigm
+  - Mixed Joinable module into RPSGame class and defined a new RPSGame instance method
+    \#display_unmarked_keys which makes use of the joinor method.
+Added this method to the RPSGame class instead of the board because all the other display methods are within this class and this way the Board class can remain agnostic in terms of how the board is displayed (for other games, for example)

 ## 2. Keep Score
 Keep score of how many times the player and computer each win.
 Don't use global or instance variables.
 Make it so that the first player to 5 wins the game.